doc4d/docs/docs/API/DataStoreClass.md

 * the first entity is not fully loaded as done in automatic mode
 * pages of 80 entities (or `pageLength` entities) are immediately asked to the server with only the attributes in the context

-> For more information, refer to the [client/server optimization paragraph](../ORDA/remoteDatastores.md#clientserver-optimization)
+> For more information on how optimization contexts are built, refer to the [client/server optimization paragraph](../ORDA/remoteDatastores.md#clientserver-optimization)

 In *contextName*, pass the name of the optimization context to link to the dataclass attributes.